Paul Kelly (actor): Career and imprisonment

-Years later, Kelly played the part of San Quentin Warden Clinton Duffy in Duffy of San Quentin.

 Personal life

 Kelly and Mackaye married in 1931, shortly after the expiration on Kelly's parole condition prohibiting him from marrying.
 They performed on Broadway, and then returned to California, where Mackaye's daughter Valerie Raymond was apparently adopted by Kelly and became known as Mimi Kelly.
 Mimi would later have her own modest Broadway career.

 Dorothy Mackaye's account of her experiences, Women in Prison, became a film, Ladies They Talk About (1933), with Barbara Stanwyck, and was remade as Lady Gangster in 1942.

-Mackaye died from a 1940 auto crash, when her car swerved and rolled into a ditch.
+Mackaye was in a 1940 auto crash, when her car swerved and rolled into a ditch.
 She walked home, and, seeking to assuage Kelly's concerns, insisted that she was not seriously hurt.
-However, she had suffered internal injuries, and died within hours.
-In 1941, Kelly married Claire Owen (born Zona Mardelle Zwicker), a bit player he had met on the set of Flight Command (1940).
-She retired from acting, and went on to survive him.
+Her doctor, however, insisted that she go to a hospital, where she died three days later due to a ruptured bladder she suffered in the accident.

-Kelly died of a heart attack at 57 on November 6, 1956, in Beverly Hills, California.
+Kelly married Claire Owen a year later.
+He died of a heart attack at 57 on November 6, 1956, in Beverly Hills, California.